trim21/webpack-userscript-template/readme.md

 3. `npm run dev` to start your development.
 4. open `webpack-userscript-template/dist/index.dev.user.js` in your Chrome and install it with your userscript manager.

-this userscript's meta contains `// @require file://path/to/dist/index.prod.user.js`, it will run the code in `index.prod.user.js`, which take [src/index.ts](./src/index.ts) as entry point.
+this userscript's meta contains `// @require file://path/to/dist/index.debug.user.js`, which take [src/index.ts](./src/index.ts) as entry point.

 every times you edit your metadata, you'll have to install it again,